Chapel at Good Shepherd Center

 Early music means catchy tunes, fascinating instruments, and a colorful culture of dance, costume, and manners from times past.
 The Early Music Discovery series, curated by Shulamit Kleinerman, brings history to life for all ages.
 These performances, under an hour in length, are an affordable, appropriate, and enjoyable way for music lovers of all ages to explore music of all kinds.

-Seattle Historical Arts for Kids is partially funded by the Seattle Office of Arts and Culture.
+Seattle Historical Arts for Kids is a partner organization of Shunpike.

 St. James Cathedral

 The Cabrini Tower Garage on Marion and Terry is closest.
 Street parking available.